Xaeroxe/nitro-game-engine/README.md

 * Facilitate easy setup of multiplayer games.
 * Improve asset import (Current asset system is just based on the filesystem.)
 * Create a scene editor
-* Implement a GUI editor that allows users to visually design a GUI WYSIWIG style.
+* Implement a GUI editor that allows users to visually design a GUI WYSIWYG style.

 # Objectives for the distant future
 * Extend the engine to work in 3D